baymlab/2022_Limdi-TnSeq-LTEE/README.md

 - Part 2: Whole Genome Sequencing Analysis.
 I analyse the raw WGS data using breseq and samtools, and identify large duplications and deletions
 - Part 3: TnSeq Analysis.
 I calculate fitness effects of insertion mutations and infer gene essentiality from mutant trajectories, and do additional exploratory analysis looking the interplay of gene essentiality with gene expression levels, and presence/absence of homologs.
 In this section, I also create the final figures and analyses that go into the manuscript.

-Note: each of these folders contains a text file outlining in more detail what each script/jupyter notebook does, plus any other relevant information.
+Note: each of these folders contains a README.md outlining in more detail what each script/jupyter notebook does, plus any other relevant information.

 Other directories: